DUNE/p3s/README.md

 This document is available on the p3s page on GitHub as README.md, and it also exists as USERMANUAL.pdf in the *documents* directory (renamed there to differ from the local README).
-It's purpose it to guide beginning and prospective users in installing and trying out p3s, which is currently under development.
+It's purpose it to provide general information and guide developers and users of p3s, which is currently under development.
 Pardon the dust.

 ## Software dependencies